At a Glance – Bang Bao Beach (Klong Goi)

 Continuing south down the beach, next door to Yu Yu Golden Beach, Sea Paradise is the base for Koh Chang Stand-Up Paddling (SUP), as well as having a small restaurant and some rooms, while Mr T’s T-Bar next door still provides the evening entertainment after all these years.
 BB Beach, the beach bar offshoot of the dive company, BB Divers, and Rim Ray, another cheap beach style diner, complete the set.

-Klong Kloi Cottages, cheap to mid-range bungalows arranged in a semi-circle with more choices at the back and Bang Bao Beach Resort, pricier wooden huts in a row, are the accommodation choices, with Bamboo Hut Restaurant and its cooking school, sandwiched between them.
+Klong Kloi Cottages, cheap to mid-range bungalows arranged in a semi-circle with more choices at the back and Bang Bao Beach Resort, pricier wooden huts in a row, are the accommodation choices, with The Best @ Bang Bao restaurant and its cooking school, sandwiched between them.

 Further down the beach still, the upmarket boutique resort, Chivapuri Beach Resort, with its large Lanna style villas and swimming pool, nestles back amongst the trees, while the stylish round cabanas of Tropical Beach Resort sit at the end.